-Proven treatments for JPFS are education about the disease and cognitive behavioral therapy (CBT).
+Proven treatments for JFM are education about the disease and cognitive behavioral therapy (CBT).
 Other medication treatments that are proven to work in adults with fibromyalgia have been used with some success in children, but have not been formally approved.
-There are clinical trials actively studying the effects of these medicines in children with JPFS.
+There are clinical trials actively studying the effects of these medicines in children with JFM.

 CBT is a program that helps children learn to decrease their experience of pain by helping them to understand their triggers for pain and how to prevent them.
 CBT also helps to educate patients on how to respond or cope with their pain.
 Techniques include relaxation, imagery, positive thinking, and pacing.
 CBT is best learned from a trained psychologist.